-Amend the integrated marketing plan to incorporate feedback from the Emerging Leaders program and to include additional outreach efforts for promoting licensure to engineering and surveying faculty.
+Amend the integrated marketing plan to incorporate feedback from the Emerging Leaders program and to include additional outreach efforts for promoting licensure to engineering and surveying faculty (2016).

-Develop and implement a minimum of 2 new marketing campaigns/efforts that provide engineering and surveying students with information concerning the benefits of licensure.
+Develop and implement a minimum of 2 new marketing campaigns/efforts annually that provide engineering and surveying students with information concerning the benefits of licensure.

-Promote Wyoming model for providing licensure to faculty through nontraditional paths.
-Provide free credentials evaluation to faculty who graduated from foreign programs to facilitate licensure.Track and measure results for candidates allowed to take the PE exam prior to obtaining 4 years of progressive engineering experience.
+Provide free credentials evaluation to faculty who graduated from foreign programs to facilitate licensure.
+Track and measure number of faculty who exercise this option.

+Track and measure results for candidates allowed to take the PE exam prior to obtaining 4 years of progressive engineering experience.

 ORGANIZATIONAL GOVERNANCE GOAL